Cinder (novel): Reception

-Sequels and adaptations
+Sequels and franchise

 There are four books, a prequel novel, and a collection of novellas in The Lunar Chronicles.
 The second book in the series, Scarlet, is based on Little Red Riding Hood.
 The third book, Cress, is based on Rapunzel.
 Book 3.5, which was released in January 2015, is called Fairest, which acts as the fourth book and is a prequel focusing on the main antagonist, Queen Levana.
 The fifth one (officially book four) is called Winter and was released in November 2015.
 Both Winter and Fairest are loosely based on the story of Snow White.
-Meyer has also released three free short stories via the website Wattpad.
+Marissa Meyer has also released three free short stories via the website Wattpad.
 These are entitled Glitches - set prior to Cinder, The Queen's Army - set just before Scarlet, and The Little Android which is based on Hans Christian Andersen's The Little Mermaid.
 Stars Above, a Lunar Chronicles collection was released in February 2016.
-This collection included nine stories, five of which have never been published and an excerpt of Marissa Meyer's stand alone novel, Heartless, which was released on November 8, 2016.
+This collection included nine stories, five of which have never been published and an excerpt of Meyer's stand alone novel, Heartless, which was released on November 8, 2016.

-Meyer has confirmed there has been interest in a movie adaptation of Cinder, and has signed a deal for the movie, although the studio is being kept secret.
-The author states the studio is currently searching for a director.
+Movie adaptation

-In January 2022, Locksmith Animation optioned the rights to adapt the book series.
+Marissa Meyer has confirmed that there has been some interests in a movie adaptation of Cinder and she has signed a deal for the movie, although a studio is being kept a secret.
+The author said that the studio is currently searching for a director.
+In January 2022, Warner Bros.
+Pictures, Locksmith Animation and Warner Bros.
+Pictures Animation acquired the animated feature film rights to adapt The Lunar Chronicles.